-We consider standard asynchronous, failure-free networks where the messages take a finite but arbitrary time to traverse a link [3, 5].
+We consider standard asynchronous, failure-free networks where the messages take a finite but arbitrary time to traverse an edge [12, 16].

 The message complexity of a distributed algorithm is the worst-case number of messages sent by the algorithm.
 For the upper bounds we assume that each message contains a constant number of processor identifiers, otherwise any distributed problem could be solved by first electing a leader, which in turn would gather the topology of the network and solve the problem locally.
 In our algorithms, each message will have two parts; a constant-length list of processor identifiers, followed by $O(\log n)$ bits.
 The lower bounds we present hold even if the messages are of unbounded size.
-A geometric network is a distributed network in which each processor p knows its position on the plane determined by an ordered pair $(p_x, p_y)$ of numbers called the identifiers of p.
-No two processors have the same identifiers.
-The communication links are straight lines, and no two lines intersect, other than perhaps at their end points.

-We will use the partial order " $\prec$ " defined on the processors of our networks as follows.
+We will use the partial order " \prec " defined on the processors of our networks as follows.
 Given two processors, p and q,

-$$p \prec q$$ if $p_y < q_y$ or else if $p_y = q_y$ and $p_x < q_x$ .
+$$p \prec q$$ if $p_y < q_y$ or else if $p_y = q_y$ and $p_x < q_x$.

-Notice that under $\prec$ any two processors are comparable, and thus there is a unique largest processor with respect to $\prec$ .
+Notice that under \prec any two processors are comparable, and thus there is a unique largest processor with respect to \prec .